200215-Moynul-Islam/CSE-3106-Software-Development-Project/README.md

 This repository contains all the documents of my Software Development Project course.

 ## An Advanced Calculator
-This is the project folder that contains all the source codes to create an advanced calculator.
+This is the project folder that contains all the source codes of this advanced calculator project.